 When seasons change and temperatures fluctuate, parents sometimes have questions regarding the New York City Department of Education’s outdoor recess policy.
-Hopefully the following will alleviate some of the confusion:
+Hopefully the following will alleviate some of the confusion about temperature guidelines for outdoor recess:

 Several years ago, school personnel were advised to keep children inside when the outside temperature dropped below 32 degrees.
 In 2004, the New York City Department of Health and Mental Hygiene revisited this policy, recommending that a combination of factors be used to determine whether schools conduct outdoor play during cold weather days.